josh-clarke/propass/README.md

 ```cli
 node propass.js --mix
 ```

-> Some sources suggest that a good password is [at least 12 characters](https://resources.infosecinstitute.com/topic/password-security-complexity-vs-length/).
-A[16 character all lowercase passwords would take 208 billion minutes to crack](https://specopssoft.com/blog/password-length-best-practices/) with today's computers.

 > The command-line examples all use `node propass.js` for compatibility, but the script includes a hashbang.
 In a Bash/ZSH shell you should be able to `chmod +x propass.js` and then execute `./propass.js` directly.